mariadb-operator/mariadb-operator/docs/BACKUP.md

 ## Migrating to a `MariaDB` with different topology

-Logical backups serve not just as a source of restoration, but also enable data mobility between `MariaDB` instances.
-These backups are called "logical" because they are independent from the `MariaDB` topology, as they only contain DDLs and `INSERT` statements to populate data.

-Although backing up and restoring data from `MariaDBs` with different topologies is possible, there are a couple of technical details that you need to be aware of in the following scenarios:
+Databa mobility between `MariaDB` instances with different topologies is possible with [logical backups](#logical-backups).
+However, there are a couple of technical details that you need to be aware of in the following scenarios:

 #### Migrating between standalone and replicated `MariaDBs`